adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

-The :class:`PADGeometry <reborn.detector.PADGeometry>` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
+The |PADGeometry| class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
 This detector is assumed to consist of an orthogonal 2D grid of pixels.
 We specify the locations of detector pixels with respect to an arbitrary origin that is also the origin of the coordinates of the object that creates the diffraction pattern.
 The 2D grid of pixels is described by the following vectors:

-- :math:`\vec{t}` is the vector that points from the origin to the *center* of the first pixel in memory.
+* :math:`\vec{t}` is the vector that points from the origin to the *center* of the first pixel in memory.
-- :math:`\vec{f}` is the vector that points from the first pixel in memory to the next pixel in the fast-scan direction.
+* :math:`\vec{f}` is the vector that points from the first pixel in memory to the next pixel in the fast-scan direction.
-- :math:`\vec{s}` The vector that points from the first pixel in memory, to the next pixel in the slow-scan direction.
+* :math:`\vec{s}` The vector that points from the first pixel in memory, to the next pixel in the slow-scan direction.
-- :math:`n_f` is the number of pixels along the fast-scan direction.
+* :math:`n_f` is the number of pixels along the fast-scan direction.
-- :math:`n_s` is the number of pixels along the slow-scan direction.
+* :math:`n_s` is the number of pixels along the slow-scan direction.

 In the above:

-- The lengths of the :math:`\vec{f}` and :math:`\vec{s}` vectors encode the size of the (possibly rectangular) pixel.
+* The lengths of the :math:`\vec{f}` and :math:`\vec{s}` vectors encode the size of the (possibly rectangular) pixel.
   They moreover form the *basis* of the 2D grid that maps the pixel positions in the 3D space of the measurement.
-- The term "fast-scan" corresponds to the right-most index of a 2D numpy |ndarray| containing PAD data.
+* The term "fast-scan" corresponds to the right-most index of a 2D numpy |ndarray| containing PAD data.
-- The term "slow-scan" corresponds to the left-most index of a 2D |ndarray| containing PAD data.
+* The term "slow-scan" corresponds to the left-most index of a 2D |ndarray| containing PAD data.
-- In the default memory buffer layout of an |ndarray|, the fast-scan direction corresponds to pixels that are contiguous in memory, and which therefore have the smallest stride.
+* In the default memory buffer layout of an |ndarray|, the fast-scan direction corresponds to pixels that are contiguous in memory, and which therefore have the smallest stride.
 If the phrase "contiguous in memory" and the term "stride" does not mean anything to you, then you need to read the |numpy| documentation for |ndarray|.